Everyone loves zeppoles! These balls of fried dough are dusted with cinnamon and sugar. They’re a great ending to any Italian feast!

-Once all of the eggs are in and incorporated, continue beating another minute until the dough is smooth and forms a thick ribbon when you pull up on the whisk.
+Once the eggs are in and incorporated, continue beating for another minute until the dough is smooth and forms a thick ribbon when you pull up on the whisk.

 Transfer the batter to a large piping bag with a half-inch opening.